cockroachdb/docs/v21.2/inverted-indexes.md

 ---
-title: Inverted Indexes
+title: Generalized Inverted Indexes
-summary: Inverted indexes improve your database's performance and usefulness by helping SQL locate data in JSONB or ARRAY columns.
+summary: Generalized inverted indexes (GIN) improve your database's performance and usefulness by helping SQL locate data in JSONB or ARRAY columns.
 toc: true
 ---

-Inverted indexes store mappings from values within a container column (such as a [`JSONB`](jsonb.html) document) to the row that holds that value.
+Generalized inverted indexes, or GIN indexes, store mappings from values within a container column (such as a [`JSONB`](jsonb.html) document) to the row that holds that value.
 They are used to speed up containment searches, e.g., "show me all of the rows from this table which have a JSON column that contains the key-value pair `{"location":"NYC"}`".
-Inverted indexes are commonly used in [document retrieval systems](https://en.wikipedia.org/wiki/Document_retrieval).
+GIN indexes are commonly used in [document retrieval systems](https://en.wikipedia.org/wiki/Document_retrieval).

-CockroachDB stores the contents of the following data types in inverted indexes:
+CockroachDB stores the contents of the following data types in GIN indexes:

 - [JSONB](jsonb.html)
 - [Arrays](array.html)
 - [Spatial data (`GEOMETRY` and `GEOGRAPHY` types)](spatial-indexes.html)

-{{site.data.alerts.callout_success}}For a hands-on demonstration of using an inverted index to improve query performance on a <code>JSONB</code> column, see the <a href="demo-json-support.html">JSON tutorial</a>.{{site.data.alerts.end}}
+{{site.data.alerts.callout_success}}For a hands-on demonstration of using GIN indexes to improve query performance on a <code>JSONB</code> column, see the <a href="demo-json-support.html">JSON tutorial</a>.{{site.data.alerts.end}}

-## How do inverted indexes work?
+## How do GIN indexes work?

 Standard [indexes](indexes.html) work well for searches based on prefixes of sorted data.
 However, data types like [`JSONB`](jsonb.html) or [arrays](array.html) cannot be queried without a full table scan, since they do not adhere to ordinary value prefix comparison operators. `JSONB` in particular needs to be indexed in a more detailed way than what a standard index provides.
-This is where inverted indexes prove useful.
+This is where GIN indexes prove useful.

-Inverted indexes filter on components of tokenizable data.
+GIN indexes filter on components of tokenizable data.
 The `JSONB` data type is built on two structures that can be tokenized:

 - **Objects** - Collections of key-value pairs where each key-value pair is a token.
 - **Arrays** - Ordered lists of values where every value in the array is a token.